manticoresoftware/manticoresearch/docs/indexing/live_index_updates.rst

 rebuild the smaller partitions (so-called “deltas”) frequently.
 By minimizing the rebuild size, you can reduce the average indexing lag to something as low as 30-60 seconds.
 On huge collections it actually might be the most efficient one.
-Refer to `the section called :ref:`delta_index_updates` for details.
+Refer to  :ref:`delta_index_updates` for details.

 Second, using real-time indexes (RT indexes for short) that on-the-fly updates of the full-text data.
 Updates on a RT index can appear in the